Georgecane/opencoin/README.md

 # opencoin
-a open-source and free blockchain ecosystem and framework in python
+a open-source and free blockchain ecosystem and framework in Go and Typescript